 TUGSAT-1: the first red-white-red satellite

 When one door closes, another door opens.
 The year which saw the ending of the GOCE mission and its remains burning up over the South Atlantic was also the year of an Austrian premiere.
 TUGSAT-1 was launched in February 2013 and was the first red-white-red satellite to go into orbit.
 The roughly seven-kilogram nanosatellite was built and tested by a group headed by Otto Koudelka at the Institute of Communication Networks and Satellite communications of TU Graz with the aim – as part of a group of nanosatellites – of gathering information about the brightness variability of bright massive stars.
 The satellite was meant to carry out its work at a height of about 800 kilometers for two years – a minimum lifetime which TUGSAT-1 has by far exceeded.
-Even today it still sends valuable data to the ground station at TU Graz’s Inffeldgasse Campus each time it flies over Europe.
+Even today, ten years later, it still sends valuable data to the ground station at TU Graz’s Inffeldgasse Campus each time it flies over Europe.
 What makes TUGSAT-1 so special is the intensive work of a new generation of scientists.
 Students have been directly involved in all phases of the project and play an indispensable role in the management of the complex space project.
-Otto Koudelka and his team keep the nanosatellite running as before.
+The nanosatellite still keeps researchers at TU Graz on their toes. .
 After intensive construction and test phases – in special vacuum and thermal chambers, on the vibration table and in the clean room – and logistics surrounding the launch of the satellite, today emphasis is on the operation of both satellite and ground station and the constant gathering and evaluation of data.
 A small cube by which Austria catapulted itself into the league of space nations.

 OPS-SAT: a laboratory in space

 The great success of TUGSAT-1 is definitely a reason why in 2015 ESA placed another top-class nanosatellite project in the hands of Otto Koudelka and his team at TU Graz.
-In 2017 OPS-SAT should help to develop and test new space technologies as a kind of mini-laboratory.
+Since its launch in 2019 OPS-SAT has been helping to develop and test new space technologies as a kind of mini-laboratory.
 Currently communication standards from the 1980s and 1990s are still being followed in the satellite business.
 The processors in space technology are several generations behind those used on Earth.
 The older technologies have their justification.
 “For reasons of safety, ESA relies on well-proven technology – just like other space organisations – and wants to be on the safe side.
-OPS-SAT will help to carry out in-orbit tests on space software, and under the auspices of TU Graz will validate new operational concepts of ESA in flight.
+OPS-SAT helps to carry out in-orbit tests on space software, and under the auspices of TU Graz validates new operational concepts of ESA in flight.
 The aim of the mission is to test new high-performance processors, radio receivers and space software under real space conditions at low risk.
-A camera facing the Earth is also on board, and on top of that, it is planned to carry out the first data transmission of a nanosatellite via light – between OPS-SAT and the Lustbühel observatory in Graz.
+A camera facing the Earth is also on board.
 As with TUGSAT-1 a young generation of researchers are extensively involved at all project levels.

 JUICE: a mission to the icy moons of Jupiter